To be animal

 Journalist Johann Hari in his book “Lost Connections” explores alternative mental health perspectives from the foundation of his own lived experience with depression.
 He talks about the negative effect that disconnection can have on our mental health, in part he reflects upon our disconnection from nature and the environment.

-In providing Equine Facilitated Interactions with the Athena Herd Foundation I find we are often helping others to re-stablish connections.
-Working with people in a mindfully experiential way actually re-engages the phenomenological perspective; these interactions providing what Merleau-Ponty refers to as the “open discussion” with both the horses and the circumstances, i.e. there unfolds an open dialogue between humans, animals and environment.
+In providing working other humans outdoors, particularly in Equine Facilitated Interactions, I find we are often helping others to re-stablish some of these connections.
+Sometimes I see the horses as portals, living gateways to sentient non-human life.
+Working with people in a mindfully experiential way actually re-engages the phenomenological perspective; these interactions providing what Merleau-Ponty refers to as the an “open discussion,” as we engage with both the horses and the circumstances, i.e. there unfolds an open dialogue between humans, animals and environment.
+Our challenge is to stop and to recognise that.

-We are not setting up target outcomes that have to be achieved in a specific way but learning to be part of a balanced dialogue with the equines.
+We are not setting up target outcomes that have to be achieved in a specific way but learning to be part of a balanced dialogue.
 There is just what happens in the moment.
+(Oh and how many times do we say that to people).

 The subtle unspoken, often unconscious, dance of inter-being rapport recognises is brought to life through the ongoing exchange of interaction.
 We recognise the feedback, and that gives rise to the responsive calibration of behaviour and being.
 It engages both interpersonal and intrapersonal information, merging self, others and environment.
 In these moments it brings us back to that sensual animal state.
 It reminds us what we share with the non-human communities, it reminds us that we too are animals.